Order-based Structure Learning without Score Equivalence: Posterior sampling via order MCMC

 In general, theoretical analysis of the mixing behavior of order-based MCMC methods is very difficult.
-Existing results on the mixing of MCMC for high-dimensional model selection problems suggest that if the posterior distribution is unimodal and tails decay sufficiently fast, a random walk MH algorithm is expected to mix rapidly~\citep{yang2016computational, zhou2021complexity}; this intuition is highly similar to the rapid mixing of MH algorithms with (continuous) log-concave targets~\citep{mangoubi2017rapid, dwivedi2018log}.
+Existing results on the mixing of MCMC for high-dimensional model selection problems suggest that if the posterior distribution is unimodal and tails decay sufficiently fast, an MCMC sampler is expected to mix rapidly~\citep{yang2016computational, zhou2021complexity, chang2022rapidly}; this intuition is highly similar to the rapid mixing of the algorithms with log-concave targets on continuous spaces~\citep{mangoubi2017rapid, dwivedi2018log}.
 However, to rigorously prove a rapid mixing result for our problem seems very difficult.
-One possible strategy is to assume a permutation $\beta$-min condition~\citep{aragam2019globally}, but such a permutation $\beta$-min condition is very restrictive since it requires all signals (i.e., nonzero edge weights) to be sufficiently strong no matter what topological ordering we assume; in our context, this condition means that $\hat{G}_\sigma$ is equal to $G^*_\sigma$ for any $\sigma \in \bbS^p$.
-Here we choose to consider an ``opposite'' setting where all the edge weights of the true DAG $G^*$ are not too large.
-This is probably more realistic, though still being moderately restrictive, and hopefully complements the existing theory.
-We are able to prove that the acceptance probability cannot be ``extremely small'' for any state proposed from $ \cN_{\mathrm{adj}}(\dot)$; see Remark~\ref{rmk:swap}.
-That is, by using adjacent transpositions, the chain is able to escape from any sub-optimal local mode (if there is any) in a relatively short amount of time.
+One possible strategy is to assume a permutation $\beta$-min condition~\citep{aragam2019globally}, but such a permutation $\beta$-min condition is very restrictive since it requires all nonzero edge weights to be sufficiently large no matter what topological ordering we assume; in our context, this condition means that $\hat{G}_\sigma$ is equal to $G^*_\sigma$ for any $\sigma \in \bbS^p$.
+Here we choose to consider a contrasting setting where all the edge weights of the true DAG $G^*$ are not too large.
+This is probably more realistic and complements the existing theory, though still being moderately restrictive; see Remark~\ref{rmk:disc.conditions} below.
+We are able to prove that the acceptance probability cannot be extremely small for any state proposed from $ \cN_{\mathrm{adj}}(\cdot)$; see Remark~\ref{rmk:swap}.
+That is, by using adjacent transpositions, the chain is able to escape from any sub-optimal local mode, if there is any, in a relatively short amount of time.
 Observe that for any $\sigma \in \bbS^p$, $\cN_{\mathrm{adj}}(\sigma)$ is a proper subset of both $\cN_{\mathrm{rtp}}(\sigma)$ and $\cN_{\mathrm{rrs}}(\sigma)$.
 Hence, our result partly explains why all the three proposals appear to work well.